Jan Komasa

 Jan Tadeusz Komasa (born 1981) is a Polish filmmaker.
 He is best known for directing Suicide Room (2011), Warsaw 44 (2014), and Corpus Christi (2019), which was nominated for the Best International Feature Film at the 92nd Academy Awards.
 His previous works premiered and won awards at Tribeca Film Festival, Berlin Film Festival, Cannes, and Venice.

 Early life and education

 Jan Komasa was born in 1981 in Poznań, Poland.
 His father, Wiesław Komasa, is a theatre actor and professor at National Academy of Dramatic Art in Warsaw.
 His mother is a singer and music producer who worked for a television channel.
 His brother is a bass-baritone singer, Szymon Komasa.
+His sister Mary Komasa is a musician.

 Komasa was raised in Warsaw, where his family moved in 1988.

 He graduated from National Film School in Łódź.

 Career

 He was 21 when he directed his short film Nice To See You (2003) which won 3rd prize at Cannes Film Festival (Cinefondation) and was presented on several film festivals including Munich Film Festival, São Paulo International Film Festival and Cork Film Festival.

 He was 23 when he directed a part of a triptych feature film Ode to Joy (2005) which premiered in main competition at Rotterdam Film Festival(2006) and won numerous awards including (second in importance) Special Jury Prize at Gdynia Film Festival (2005).
 Ode to Joy was present ed at over 30 festivals including Chicago International Film Festival, Karlovy Vary Film Festival, Jerusalem Film Festival, Moscow International Film Festival, Palić Film Festival, Cottbus Film Festival, Valencia Cinema Jove Festival and more.

 In the upcoming years he focused on directing music videos, commercials with the exception of full-length documentary film The Flow (2007) which premiered at Kraków Film Festival and television film Wroclaw's Golgotha (2008) which won lead actor's award at Monte-Carlo Television Festival along with Grand Prix and 5 other awards at Polish Radio and Television Dramatic Art "Two Theatres" Festival.